-So, can Rottweilers swim?
-Firstly, Rottweilers can and do swim.
-However, because of the build of this breed of dog, they don’t make the best swimmers.
-But, with enough practice, Rottweilers can learn to swim, although some might not be particularly fond of it.
+Rottweilers can and will swim, in most cases.
+But because of the physical build of the breed, they don’t make the best swimmers.
+Like with most large and muscular dogs, a Rottweiler may be too dense and have a hard time staying afloat.
+However, with enough practice, they can learn to swim, though some might not be particularly fond of it.

-Rottweilers are not natural swimmers but if their owner is patient and gives them lots of practice, they can learn to swim.
-There are many ways in which you can teach this dog to swim.
-For hot days when your dog might want to cool down, this is the perfect way.
+Rottweilers are not natural swimmers by any stretch.
+But if you’re willing to be patient and give them lots of practice, they can learn to be great swimmers.
+Read on to learn the many ways in which you can teach this dog to swim.

 Table of Contents